Why History Forgets the Woman Who Outrode Paul Revere

 You’ve heard the saying, “Behind every great man is a great woman.”
-To that I would add, “Behind every great man, there is a great storyteller or publicist.”
-So is the case of infamous historical figure Paul Revere.
+To that, I would add, “Behind every great man, there’s a great publicist.”
+So is the case of the infamous historical figure Paul Revere.

-Nearly 250 years after his famous midnight ride on April 18, 1775, you can ask almost anyone walking down the street, “Who is Paul Revere?” and nearly everyone will tell you he was the colonialist who warned the Minutemen of a British invasion.
+Nearly 250 years after his famous midnight ride on April 18, 1775, you can ask almost anyone walking down the street about Paul Revere.
+The responses would range from, “The guy who yelled ‘The British are coming!’” to defining him as the colonist who warned the Minutemen that the British were coming by sea.

 A Strong, but Forgotten Female Hero

-But someone you may not know is Sybil Ludington, the 16-year-old unsung heroine of the American Revolutionary War.
+Sybil Ludington is the 16-year-old unsung heroine of the American Revolutionary War.

-Take it from me, dig up the back story and tell it well.
+Take it from me, dig up the back story, and tell it well.
 Shine light on the struggle.
-It’s the ditch diggers, not the ribbon cutters that will engage your employees and compel them to feel emotionally connected to your organization.
+It’s the ditch diggers, that will engage your employees and compel them to feel emotionally connected to your organization.